-Methods offered (in order of effectiveness) include:
+Methods offered or referred (in order of effectiveness) include:

 [a] Very effective methods: